kyleu/projectforge/doc/faq.md

 - `generate`: Applies pending changes to files as required
 - `git`: Handles git operations, many options available, see below
 - `help`: Help about any command
-- `preview`: Show what would happen if you generate
+- `preview`: Shows what would happen if you generate
 - `server`: Starts the http server on port 40000 (by default)
 - `site`: Starts the marketing site on port 40000 (by default)
 - `svg`: Builds the project's SVG files